pitman75/vsd-hdp/README.md

 ![dff_syncres_struct](https://github.com/pitman75/vsd-hdp/assets/12179612/86f07b1a-68ba-429a-8d5f-02ed37cd5a59)

-### Special cases optimization
+### Optimize logic for special cases

-Let's two special cases with multiplication and how to Yosys syntesis its.
+Let's see two special cases with multiplication and how to Yosys syntesis its.

 **Multiplication to 2**